jasoncrevier/server-config/README.md

 ## To do

-- Documentation for existing containers
+- Create READMEs for all of these services